MechanicalRabbit/DataKnots.jl/doc/src/overview.md

     6 │ ROBERT K   103272      92679.0 │
     =#

-But, the inquiry asks us to use average salary *by department*.
+However, the inquiry asks us to use average salary *by department*.
 This can be done by composing `employee.group(department)` with the previous query.